fluxcd/website/content/en/docs/guides/webhook-receivers.md

 With the above settings, when you push a commit to the repository, the following happens:

 * GitHub sends the Git push event to the receiver address
-* Notification controller validates the authenticity of the payload using HMAC
+* Notification controller validates an incoming GitHub Webhook event request's signature using HMAC and returns the (JSON) payload
 * Source controller is notified about the changes
 * Source controller pulls the changes into the cluster and updates the `GitRepository` revision
 * Kustomize controller is notified about the revision change